andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 Operations like adding indexes in Postgres don't use the concurrently keyword by default for example.

-We can add safety using additional libraries.
-At a smaller scale of data and query volume, even unsafe operations will be fine, but I think some visibility into blocking operations would still be helpful earlier.
+We can add safety using additional libraries like [Strong Migrations](https://github.com/ankane/strong_migrations) in Ruby.

+At a smaller scale of data and query volume, even unsafe operations will be fine.
+With that said, I think some visibility into blocking database operations, and how to perform them using safe alternatives is valuable.

 ## Adding a constraint
-In models, add `unique=True` to a field definition.
+In models add `unique=True` to a field definition to add a unique constraint (via a unique index).
 After running `makemigrations` a migration for a unique index will be created.

-In Active Record we might generate the migration file first, then fill in the create statement for a unique index.
+In Active Record we'd generate the migration file first, then fill in the create statement adding a unique index.

 ## Django models
-When querying a model like Book, we’d use `objects`, which returns a QuerySet object with one or more books.
+When querying a model like Book we’d use `objects` which returns a QuerySet object with one or more books.

-The `filter()` method will generate a SQL query with a `WHERE` clause to filter down the rows, or all rows can be accessed using `all()`.
+The `filter()` method will generate a SQL query with a `WHERE` clause to filter down the rows or all rows can be accessed using `all()`.

 For example:
 ```python